-- 1. Selling a hemp product and marketing it as adult use cannabis or as medical marijuana; - 2.
-Using any terms associated with the sale of a hemp product that would cause a consumer to infer that the hemp product is medical marijuana or adult use cannabis; and - 3.
-Using any terms associated with the sale of a hemp product that would cause a consumer to infer that the person selling the hemp product is a licensed medical marijuana or adult use cannabis dispensary.
+- 1. Selling at retail in Ohio a hemp product and marketing it as adult use cannabis or as medical marijuana; - 2.
+Using any terms associated with the sale at retail in Ohio of a hemp product that would cause a consumer to infer that the hemp product is medical marijuana or adult use cannabis; and - 3.
+Using any terms associated with the sale at retail in Ohio of a hemp product that would cause a consumer to infer that the person selling the hemp product is a licensed medical marijuana or adult use cannabis dispensary.